marinsokol/tic-tac-toe/README.md

 ## About

-Simple mobile app build with [create-react-native-app](https://github.com/react-community/create-react-native-app) and [recycle](https://github.com/recyclejs/recycle).
+Simple mobile app build with [create-react-native-app](https://github.com/react-community/create-react-native-app).

 ## Installation
 Make sure you have Node 6 or later installed.